How to Use a Tube Tester… and Tube Issues (in General)

 Since most people do not think much about the filament, this is the first real test you will perform, and it MUST be done BEFORE any Emission/Gm test, otherwise you could immediately burn-out the tube tester meter.
 Shorted tubes should be discarded immediately.

 The Shorts Test is the most important test that you can make.
 Shorted tubes will NOT perform correctly in-circuit.
 Shorted tubes are often the cause of circuit defects.
-Shorted tubes CAN test OK for Emission/Gm depending on how they are shorted, which would give the novice user a false impression of the tube condition as cause serious damage.
+Shorted tubes CAN test OK for Emission/Gm depending on how they are shorted, which would give the novice user a false impression of the tube condition.

 Shorted tubes can easily ruin transformers and other circuit components.
 Ironically, many novice users only test for Emission/Gm and ignore the Shorts and Leakage tests, when in fact if they were only going to test for ONE thing, they should test for Shorts.
 Many tubes tested by amateurs on auction sites are often not properly tested for shorts or leakage.